andreav/swgit/doc/readme/_build/text/readme.arch.txt

    This is a special commit.

-   Only DEV labels can be merged into an integartion branch (usually */INT/develop*).
+   Only DEV labels can be merged into an integration branch (usually */INT/develop*).

    You can attach a DEV label to a commit in two ways: